-- 1. Instruct students to form small groups of 4-6 students (of their own choosing). - 2.
-Once settled, direct students' attention to the Vocabulary Table in the student worksheet and review the instructions.
+- 1. Instruct students to form small groups of 4-6 students. - 2.
+Direct students' attention to the Vocabulary Table in the student worksheet and review the instructions.
 Teacher can omit or add words to fit the needs of students. - a.
 Groups should divide up the list of vocabulary words below and find the definitions for the words that you're responsible for using a dictionary or the internet.

-INSTRUCTION (80 - 100 minutes)
+INSTRUCTION (80-100 minutes)